 When someone dies in hospital or a care home

 Staff who have been caring for the person who has died will know what to do.
-And, they will provide you with emotional and practical support after the death.
+They will provide you with emotional and practical support after the death.

 What happens first?